 Alcohol (chemical name Ethanol) is one of the oldest recreational drugs used by humans and the most widely used psychoactive drug today.
 Historically the drug was used for a variety of functions including medicinal purposes, but today we are most familiar with alcohol as a recreational drink used in social gatherings.
 Alcohol affects the central nervous system of the body and impacts the brain, liver, heart, and pancreas.
 For this reason, alcohol has a mixture of short-term and long-term effects.

 In the United States, nearly 14 million adults, or every one in 13 adults, abuse alcohol making it the most abused substance in the nation.
-Although few people who abuse alcohol actually seek help, there are effective ways to treat the disorder using a combination of medication, group therapy, and counseling at an alcohol rehab program.
+Although few people who abuse alcohol actually seek help, there are effective ways to treat the disorder using a combination of medication, group therapy, and counseling at an alcohol rehab program in Tampa Bay.

 Alcohol is made through a process called fermentation.
 Fermentation is the process in which yeast breaks down sugar into alcohol and carbon dioxide.
 Yeast are tiny single-celled fungi that contain special enzymes responsible for this reaction.